lamastex/scalable-data-science/meme-evolution/research/proposals/twitterHealthMetrics/proposal.md

 Please make clear in your proposal if this is a joint application with another institution.

-# Scalable Markov Kernels from Twitterverse to GDELT Project
+# Scalable Markov Kernels from Twitterverse to GDELT Project: Measuring Real-World Effectiveness of a Measurable Health Metric

-* TODO - tex-up the notes from whiteboard in miage below
+* TODO - tex-up the notes from whiteboard in image below

 #### Twitter Health Metrics Proposal in One Image

 ![fullProposalAs1OrigSmall](images/fullProposalAs1OrigSmall.jpg)

+* In addition to our own proposed *twitter Health metrics*:
+	* various statistics of the *leaf-fused tweet transmission forests of various tweet-types*
+	* or that of its network progenitors (tweet-type specific directed multi-edged time-stamped networks)
+* we will use the Markov kernel to assess the quality of the metric against measurable events in the GDELT space.